suahmed31/Legal-Brief-Work/README.md

 Case briefing aids your memory.
 Briefs help you remember the cases you read (1) for class discussion, (2) for end-of-semester review for final examinations, and (3) for writing and analyzing legal problems.

-**CaseBrief** folder contains sample case briefs for indian cases.
-Case Judgements for each case briefs are stored in **CaseJudgement** folder.
+**CaseBriefs** folder contains sample case briefs for indian cases.
+Case Judgements for each case briefs are stored in **CaseJudgements** folder.